greg-seaton/dissertationEEGwordAnalysis/README.md

 ## Overview

 This project investigates whether EEG signals contain sufficient information to decode linguistic structure and meaning.
+It is a partial continuation and expansion of a dissertation project from a past student last year.

 Multiple machine learning approaches were explored to map EEG spectrogram data to linguistic representations, including:
 - Part-of-speech style classification